 Achievement of a WACE signifies that a student has successfully met the breadth and depth standard, the achievement standard and the literacy and numeracy standard in their senior secondary schooling.

 These are the minimum requirements for students to receive a Western Australian Certificate of Education (WACE) in 2017 and beyond.

 Breadth and depth requirement

 - a minimum of 10 Year 12 units, or the equivalent

-- two Year 11 units from an English course, post-Year 10, including at least one pair of Year 12 units from an English course
+- four units from an English learning area course, post-Year 10, including at least one pair of Year 12 units from an English learning area course

 - one pair of Year 12 units from each of List A (arts/languages/social sciences) and List B (mathematics/science/technology).

 Achievement standard requirement

 - Achievement of at least 14 C grades or higher (or the equivalent) in Year 11 and 12 units, including at least six C grades, or equivalents, in Year 12.
 (Explanatory notes 5 and 6)

 - Completion of at least four Year 12 ATAR courses or of a Certificate II (or higher) VET qualification.

 Literacy and numeracy standard

 - Demonstration of the minimum standard of literacy and numeracy.
 (Explanatory notes 7 and 8)

 Explanatory notes relating to WACE requirements

 - The breadth requirement can be met through ATAR, General and Foundation courses.
 The depth requirement can be met through ATAR, General, VET industry specific and Foundation courses, VET credit transfer and endorsed programs.
 The achievement standard can be met through ATAR, General, VET industry specific and Foundation courses.